ARCCSS-extremes/climpact/README.md

 * If you are trying to use the wrapper scripts in Windows anyway, ensure your PATH environment variable is changed to include the installation directory of R.

 ##  Documentation

 Documentation exists in the form of this README file, the official Climpact user guide (available in the *server* folder) as well as the source code.

+## Having trouble?

+Search and/or submit an [issue](https://github.com/ARCCSS-extremes/climpact/issues).

 ##  Contact